 At Finarb Analytics, we are applying this framework across healthcare, BFSI, retail, and manufacturing — using enterprise-grade data governance, privacy-compliant LLM integration, and cloud-native deployment.
 The result is not just faster insight, but intelligent decision systems that think like your best analysts, at scale.

-LLMs don't replace analysts — they amplify them.
+LLMs don't replace analysts—they amplify them.
 By blending semantic understanding (language) with statistical validation (data), we can finally build KPI systems that learn, explain, and evolve with the organization.
+This isn't theoretical—it's production-ready technology delivering measurable business impact today.

-In short: KPIs no longer have to be defined by humans.
-They can now be discovered, tested, and narrated by AI — grounded in your own data.
+KPIs no longer have to be defined by humans.
+They can now be discovered, tested, and narrated by AI—grounded in your own data, validated by statistics, and continuously refined as your business evolves.